You are here

 38. How do I file a motion for relief from the automatic stay?

-In order for a party to continue a proceeding against the debtor or a co-debtor that has been stayed because of the filing of a bankruptcy, (s)he must file with the Bankruptcy Court a Motion for Relief from the Automatic Stay, or a Motion for Relief from the Co-Debtor Stay .
-If the parties are in agreement, a Stipulated Order concerning the automatic stay using LBF #720.90 may be filed.
+In order for a party to continue a proceeding against the debtor or a co-debtor that has been stayed because of the filing of a bankruptcy, the party must file with the court a Motion for Relief from the Automatic Stay, or a Motion for Relief from the Co-Debtor Stay .
+If the parties are in agreement, a Stipulated Order concerning the automatic stay using LBF 720.90 may be filed.

 39. What is the function of the U.S. Trustee and where is their office located?